Ozi-cheri/moon-light-spa/README.md

 # Moon Light Spa

 **Moon Light Spa** is a simple multi-page website built with HTML and CSS.
 It consists of various pages such as a homepage, pricing page, contact page, and a thank-you page.
 This project is designed to showcase a professional spa service, allowing users to explore offered services, view pricing details, and contact the spa for inquiries.
-Having worked in the hospitality industry for years, i gained experience in understanding the needs and expectations of guests from different parts of the world seeking relaxation,rejuvenationand over-all sense of wellbeing.
+Having worked in the hospitality industry for years, i gained experience in understanding the needs and expectations of guests from different parts of the world seeking relaxation,rejuvenation and over-all sense of wellbeing.
 This inspisred me to develop the concept of **Moon Light Spa**, which combines the luxurious services of traditional spa with a unique,immersive experience that appeals to both body and mind.

 ![Reference image](/assets/images/screenshot6.png)